GStreamer/gstreamer/Home.markdown

 # GStreamer documentation

-## Welcome to the GStreamer SDK documentation!
+## Welcome to the GStreamer documentation!

 Feel free to jump straight to the download section, start practicing with the tutorials, or read the F.A.Q. if you don’t know what this is